Hat1412/Hat1412/README.md

 - 👋 Hi, I’m @Hat1412 but You can call me Hat
-- 👀 I’m interested in Python and Mysql
+- 👀 I am a backend programmer who knows Python and Mysql

 <pre>